danielgrishin/legDayTrackerFull/README.md

 Submitted by: **Daniel Grishin**

-**Leg Day Tracker 2.0** is a health metrics app that allows users to track their progess in the gym, legs to be specific.
+**Leg Day Tracker 2.0** is a health metrics app that allows users to track their progess in the gym.

 Time spent: **15** hours spent in total